-The Primary Residence Repair Grant of $5,000 per household is for home owners whose primary place of residence was structurally damaged by the fires, to make sure their home is safe to live in or return to.
+The Primary Residence Repair Grant of up to $10,000 per household is for home owners whose primary place of residence was structurally damaged by the fires, to make sure their home is safe to live in or return to.

 From 12 March 2020, eligibility has been extended to include destruction or damage to critical private water, septic and/or power infrastructure attached to your primary place of residence and located on your property.

 From 22 June 2020, the total amount available through this grant was increased from $5,000 to $10,000 for people continuing to experience financial hardship.
 We are contacting previous recipients to let them know they can apply for a $5,000 top-up payment.

 Am I eligible for the primary residence repair grant?

 You are eligible for a Primary Residence Repair Grant if you own a home that is your primary place of residence which has been structurally damaged by fire impacting on safe habitation, as a direct result of any bushfire from July 2019.